DavesCodeMusings/raspberry-cobbler/docs/phase7.md

 ~ # adduser --help
 ```

-## Testing
+## Verifying service account behavior
 Despite our best attempts, the service account _www-data_ should not be able to log into the system.
-But, our admin user (and other regular user accounts) can.
+We should not be able to start a shell as the service account either.

 ```
 PS> ssh www-data@192.168.1.100